poldrack/nhanes/README.md

 ```

-The NHANES dataset is split across many different individual files, which are denoted by the `Source` variable in the metadata.
-Additional information about each data source can be found on the NHANES web site; a helpful function called ```open_dataset_page()``` that will open the relevant page for any particular data source.
+Additional information about each variable can be found on the NHANES web site; a helpful function called ```open_variable_page()``` is included that will open the relevant page for any particular data source.

 ## Building our own data